 6.4.1.
 General remarks

-Good documentation is essential for every API so that developers can more easily learn how to use the API.
+So that developers can more easily learn how to use the API good documentation is essential for every API.
 In the best case, documentation would be available both in HTML for human consumption and in a machine readable format that can be processed by software for run-time binding.

-This standard specifies requirements and recommendations for APIs that share spatial resources and want to follow a standard way of doing so.
+This OGC standard specifies requirements and recommendations for APIs that share spatial resources and want to follow a standard way of doing so.
 In general, APIs will go beyond the requirements and recommendations stated in this standard.
-They will support additional operations, parameters, etc. that are specific to the API or the software tool used to implement the API.
+They will support additional operations, parameters, and so on that are specific to the API or the software tool used to implement the API.

 6.4.2.
 Role of OpenAPI

 This document uses OpenAPI 3.0 fragments as examples and to formally state requirements.
 Using OpenAPI 3.0 is not required for implementing an OGC API.
-Other API definition languages may be used along with, or instead of OpenAPI.
+Other API definition languages may be used along with, or instead of, OpenAPI.
 However, any API definition language used should have an associated conformance class advertised through the /conformance path.

 This approach is used to avoid lock-in to a specific approach to defining an API.
 This standard includes a conformance class for API definitions that follow the OpenAPI specification 3.0.
-Conformance classes for additional API definition languages will be added as the API landscape continues to evolve.
+Conformance classes for additional API definition languages will be added as the OGC API landscape continues to evolve.

-In this document, fragments of OpenAPI definitions are shown in YAML since YAML is easier to format than JSON and is typically used in OpenAPI editors.
+In this document, fragments of OpenAPI definitions are shown in YAML.
+This is because YAML is easier to format than JSON and is typically used by OpenAPI editors.

 6.4.3.
 References to OpenAPI components in normative statements